FRCDashboard/FRCDashboard/README.md

 * Inbuilt camera streaming system, SVG gyroscope, encoder control, and example buttons
 * Lots of addons to easily create new dashboard widgets for your own use!

+## Training
+FRC Dashboard is full of comments and is designed to be easy to understand.
+However, if you need some help, check out [the official training repository.](https://github.com/FRCDashboard/training).

 ## Setting up

 * For the camera to work, you must change the source in `index.html` to the IP of your live camera feed.
 This may take some tweaking depending on how your camera stream works.
 We use and recommend [MJPG Streamer](https://github.com/jacksonliam/mjpg-streamer).